-'''

 handle_error(ReqId, Reason, UserData) -> Reply

-'''

 - ReqId = integer()

-- Reason = {unexpected_pdu, SnmpInfo} | term()
+- Reason = {unexpected_pdu, SnmpInfo} | {invalid_sec_info, SecInfo, SnmpInfo} | term()

 - UserData = term()

 - Reply = ignore

-This function is called when the manager, i.e. failes to sent a asynchroneous message (i.e. encoding error) or when receiving an unexpected PDU from an agent (could be an expired async request).
-For SnmpInfo see handle_agent below.
+This function is called when the manager needs to communicate an "asynchronous" error, to the user: e.g. failure to send an asynchroneous message (i.e. encoding error), a received message was discarded due to security error, the manager failed to generate a response message to a received inform-request, or when receiving an unexpected PDU from an agent (could be an expired async request).